 Having your pet microchipped is also a good idea for traveling.
 If your pet already has a microchip, make sure your contact information is updated and includes your phone number and temporary address.
 This is also good to include on your pet’s collar or tag in case they get lost.

 3. Find a Place to Stay

 Once you have found a pet-friendly travel nursing assignment, you will need to find a place to stay that is also accommodating to animals.
 This may mean booking a long-stay hotel that allows pets or renting a short-term pet-friendly house or apartment.

-Furnished finders is a great place for travel nurses to find housing that fits their needs as a travel nurse.
+Furnished Finders is a great place for travel nurses to find housing that fits their needs.
 There are also housing options available through travel nursing groups or with your travel nursing agency, so make sure to do your research on what will work best for your unique situation.

 If you’re unsure about the pet policy, be sure to ask.
 Some landlords and management companies might allow your pet even if it’s not mentioned in the listing.
 Be sure to ask about pet fees like pet rent and pet security deposits so you can plan accordingly.

 Once you have your pet’s health in order and you know where you will be staying, you will need to plan for their transportation to your travel assignment.
 This will require having their crate or carrier, food, water bowl, medication, and any other necessary travel items on hand for a safe trip.